Val-de-mar/python_simple_bash/README.md

 # simplified shell
-It' simplified implementation of bash already done:
+It's simplified implementation of bash already done:
 	ls<path> — List directory contents.
 If path is not stated it will be ".". echo — Prints text to the terminal window.